kaleidawave/simple-markdown-parser/tests/specification.md

 This document is a list of all *markdown* features supported in the parser.

-This mostly supports [commonmark](https://spec.commonmark.org/current/) (0.31.2 at the time of writing) [there are some things missing](https://github.com/kaleidawave/simple-markdown-parser/issues/3).
+This mostly supports [commonmark](https://spec.commonmark.org/current/) (0.31.2 at the time of writing).
+[There are some things missing](https://github.com/kaleidawave/simple-markdown-parser/issues/3).

 This is based on features supported by
 - [GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)